MicrosoftDocs/Contribute/Contribute/validation-reference/insecure-link.md

 > 1. Click alt + M to open the Markdown menu.
 > 1. Select **Cleanup**, then **Microsoft links**.

-In some cases, you might need to document addresses web addresses, such as fully-qualified domain names, that aren't meant to be clickable links.
+In some cases, you might need to document web addresses, such as fully-qualified domain names, that aren't meant to be clickable links.
 These should be styled as inline code, such as:

 ```md
 `www.microsoft.com:90`